Mecha-Weasel/spittoon/README.md

 Uninstallation: (Windows Installer)
 --------------
-1) Close Fistful-of-Frags (FoF) is you have it open.
+1) If you have Fistful-of-Frags (FoF) open, close it.
 2) Open Windows Control-Panel.
 3) Open the "Programs and Features" list.
 4) Scroll-down, to find (and select) "Project Spittoon".
 5) Select "Uninstall".

 NOTE: Although the "uninstall" feature will roll-back the changes (putting back official .DLL file).
-It does NOT have the ability clean the cached HSB data.
+It does NOT have the ability clear-out cached HSB data.
 So, even after you roll-back to the offical .DLL file, you may still see my (community-generated) HSB list.
-I have not found any way to clear that information, short of UNINSTALLING Fistful-of-Frags and REINSTALLING it.
+I have not found any way to clear that cached HSB information, short of UNINSTALLING Fistful-of-Frags and REINSTALLING it.

 Installation: (Manual)
 ============
 NOTE: Although these instructions are specifically for Windows, equivelant actions should work under Linux, but using the "client.so" file - which is also available in this GitHub.

-1) Close Fistful-of-Frags (FoF) is you have it open.
+1) If you have Fistful-of-Frags (FoF) open, close it.

 2) Make a backup copy of the original/official "client.dll" file on your computer.
 Call is something like "client.official.dll".
 If you ever want/need to roll-back to the official version, you will have it handy.
 Just in case you "forget" to do this, there is also a backup copy in the GitHub.